Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 • In a medium mixing bowl, mash up 2 of the bananas with a fork until smooth, creamy, and free of lumps.
 Reserve the third banana for slicing and topping the oats.

-• Add the coconut cream, 2 tablespoons of maple syrup caramel sauce, and salt.
+• Add the milk, coconut cream, 2 tablespoons of maple syrup caramel sauce, vanilla, and salt.
 Mix until thoroughly incorporated and creamy.
 Add the oat milk and stir until smooth.

 • Sprinkle the oats into the liquid and stir to combine.
 Note – At this point, you can taste test the oats and add more maple caramel sauce if you prefer sweeter oats.
 Keep in mind maple syrup caramel sauce is used as a topping as well.
 Cover and refrigerate the oats at least overnight.